Golub Capital logo

 Visit Golub Capital

-Doctor's Verdict on Golub Capital
+Research Note on Golub Capital

-Golub Capital is best for private equity-backed companies and institutional sponsors seeking institutional-grade debt financing at scale.
+Golub Capital is profile signals for private equity-backed companies and institutional sponsors seeking institutional-grade debt financing at scale.
 The critical caveat is that this is not a business lender for traditional entrepreneurs, SMBs, or non-sponsored companies—it is an institutional private credit platform with minimum deal sizes and sponsor requirements that exclude the vast majority of small business borrowers.

 • Private equity sponsors and their portfolio companies seeking growth capital, buyout financing, or refinancing